Thursday, May 17, 2007

 If you are like most people, you probably think of yourself as compassionate and caring.
 You don’t like to see others suffer.
 Me neither.
 But that doesn’t make me (or you) caring and compassionate.
 It just makes us normal, self-absorbed people, capable of occasionally furrowing our brows and displaying short bursts of quasi-empathy.
 Daily I pass homeless people in the street.
 Momentarily I feel bad for them, but I don’t take any of them home.
 Do you?
 Daily I read about murder, rape, starvation, abuse and genocide in the papers.
 Momentarily, I feel sorry for them, but It doesn’t affect my appetite or my sleep.
 Does it affect yours?

 I seem to be incapable of feeling anything other than a brief, distant touch of something remotely resembling sympathy when strangers are killed.
 All I really care about are people who are part of my life.
 It’s sad about the dead students in Virginia.
 It’s a sad thing.
 But it’s not a sad feeling for me.
 Not particularly.
 If I was to feel sad every time a complete stranger was murdered, I’d be a pretty dour guy.
 Do you know how many people get killed every day around the world?
-Enough to make feeling sad for them a full time gig.
+Enough to make feeling sad for them a full-time gig.
 And who wants to go through life like that?
 Better to just be a self-absorbed, pitiless cad.
 And best to be honest about it.
 I may be a pitiless cad, but at least I’m not self-delusional.